Stunning Winter Solstice at Newgrange

 Lots of phones!

-Even from the outside, it’s awe-inspiring to see the beam illuminating the passageway – and I’m hoping that, despite the naysayers, it was built this way five thousand years ago – not 50!
+Even from the outside, it’s awe-inspiring to see the beam illuminating the passageway – and I’m hoping that, despite the naysayers, it was built this way five thousand years ago – and not fifty!

 As the show finished, I was able to capture the joy on the faces of the lottery winners as they emerged.